Indieszero: Overview

 The name is a portmanteau, indicating independent video games with a low budget and minimal connections to other developers, which is described as "almost zero".
-Another candidate for the company name came from one of the fictitious game companies appearing in "Game Center CX Arino's Challenge".

 The philosophy of the company is to make games that are easy to understand and user-friendly.
 The company initially specialized in games for handheld game consoles, but eventually expanded to smartphones.
 It makes licensed trading-card games for popular franchises such as Legend of Mana and Final Fantasy.

 The founder Masanobu Suzui commented that the company plans to "make new products that has never been created before".
 He regards the company as a game developer that "cherishes a creative viewpoint rather than state-of-the-art technology capabilities" and makes games that can be immersed by a long-time video game player but also aimed at what everyone can easily play.